ibm-cloud-docs/schematics/access.md

    5. Click **Assign access**.
    6. Click **Assign access to resources**.
    7. From the **Services** drop-down list, select **{{site.data.keyword.bpshort}}**.
    8. In the **Assign service access role** section, select the IAM service access role that you want to assign to your IAM access group.
 Do not select an IAM platform role.
-IAM platform roles are not supported during the {{site.data.keyword.bplong_notm}} beta.
+IAM platform roles are not supported in {{site.data.keyword.bplong_notm}}.
    9. Click **Assign**.

 4. Assign your IAM access group permissions to [work with the resource group](/docs/iam?topic=iam-groups) that you created earlier.